Knorr Spinach Dip

 Knorr spinach dip is a classic appetizer recipe.
 Easy to make and delicious, this party dip recipe has been around for many years and is always a family favorite.

-My mom would make Knorr spinach dip every holiday and serve with with crackers and vegetables.
-It’s always a huge hit, even the kids like this dip.
+My mom would make this classic Knorr spinach dip every holiday and serve with with crackers and vegetables.
+It’s one of the easiest appetizers to make and always a huge hit, even the kids like this dip.

 Ingredients needed for Knorr spinach dip recipe

 Just a few simple ingredients are needed to make this recipe.

 - Knorr vegetable mix – This mix can usually be found near the soup aisle or by the salad dressing.

 - Mayonnaise – Use your favorite mayo.
 I like using full fat but you could use low fat mayonnaise.